Skip to main content

 By 1942, when he signed up for the draft, he describes himself as a self employed coal dealer.
 He was no longer mining, but his working life was still tied to the coal industry.

-On February 25th 1952, Angus Watson died aged 67.
+Angus became a citizen of the USA on the 2nd of September 1944.
+Less than six years later, on February 25th 1952, Angus Watson died aged 67.
 His obituary notice gives a detailed description of what his working life had entailed, even after he left the mine.

 Angus Watson, (1884-1952), a man who worked for a living.